Roman Iron Age weapon deposits

-Roman Iron Age weapon deposits are intentional burial of weapons stashes from the Roman Iron Age of Scandinavia.
+Roman Iron Age weapon deposits are intentional burials of large quantities of weapons from the Roman Iron Age of Scandinavia.
 The weapon deposits were intended for either sacrifice or burial and forms part of other Iron Age votive offerings from the period of bog deposits in Scandinavia.
 Almost all Scandinavian Iron Age bog deposits have been found in Denmark and southern Sweden, including Gotland.